MMA-HHG/MMA/README.md

 ## Inputs
+We provide there an exhastive list of parameters for a reference.

 ### Global

 ### CUPRAD
 Here is the exhaustive list of all the parameters.
 The bold **`parameters`** are obligatory to run the whole model with sourcing the default material constants.
 The other `parameters` are optional.
 If an optional parameter is present, it has priority.
+The default input beam and pulse are Gaussian profiles (see the example in <span style="color:red">JUPYTER NOTEBOOK</span> for a customised field profile).
 Some inputs might be alternated (there are more ways to specify the geometry of the beam or the duration of the pulse, ...).
 The alternative inputs are stored in the `calculated` subgroup created by the pre-processor.
 * **laser group**
   * **`laser_wavelength`**: The central wavelength, $\lambda$, of the driving field.
   * **beam geometries and the entry intensity**: (It is obligatory to use one of the sets.)